Ugrammer/UniversalMer-v2.0/README.md

   If there is no argument, program will search for database file (Universal_merDB.umer) in the same folder with the program.<br>
   After already build or load database, you can follow the instruction of the program to choose menu. <br>

-# HOW TO USE THE PROGRAM:
+# HOW TO USE THE PROGRAM
    Go to the directory of the executable file at  /bin/MacOs/UniversalMer.  <br>
    If there is no database file, run the program to first count all possible k-mers by.